asfandyt/StockSFMLProject/README.md

 entirely within the window, and you don't have to worry about what happens if they start outside the window.
 Each shape's name should be drawn on the exact center of the shape in the given font size and color specified in the file.
-(note: this may be the trickiest part of the assignment, you will not lose many marks if it's not the exact center)
+(note: this may be the trickiest part of the project, you will not lose many marks if it's not the exact center)

 A sample configuration file is given to you in config.txt, however marking will